Turning insights into enterprise advantage

 Procurement hasn’t shifted because of a single breakthrough or headline trend.
 It has evolved through a series of practical adjustments - responding to disruption, regulation, sustainability pressure and growing expectations from the business.

 In many organisations, procurement is now closer to the centre of decision-making than before.
-Teams are expected to manage risk, support growth, and provide insight - often with the same resources, and under greater scrutiny.
+To truly future proof procurement, teams are expected to manage risk, support growth, and provide insight - often with the same resources, and under greater scrutiny.

-What’s emerging is a more intelligence-led approach: one that relies less on hindsight and more on timely data, collaboration and informed judgement.
+What’s emerging is a more intelligence-led approach that defines next generation procurement: one that relies less on hindsight and more on timely data, collaboration and informed judgement.

 Drawing on market intelligence, industry research and client experience, WNS Procurement has identified five trends that are shaping how procurement teams are preparing for 2026.